 Small and Quaint, but Car Accidents Still Happen in Springfield, IL

 Even though Springfield, Illinois is a small, quiet community, the Capitol City still has a high incident rate of road traffic accidents with injuries and fatalities.
 In 2013, eleven individuals lost their lives in fatal accidents within the city limits.
 Four of those victims died as a result of driving under the influence (DUI), and two deaths occurred from distracted driving.
-This number of deaths was only slightly lower than the previous year when 12 individuals were killed in fatal accidents – seven of those involving drunk driving.
+This number of deaths was only slightly lower than the previous year when twelve individuals died in fatal accidents – seven of those involving drunk driving.

-Because of the high number of filed accident claims and lawsuits in Sangamon County, Springfield car accident attorneys know that the city’s busiest intersections are very dangerous.
+Because of the high number of filed accident claims and lawsuits in Sangamon County, Springfield car accident attorneys know that the city’s busiest intersections are hazardous.
 A crash data study conducted on accident-related deaths between 2005 and 2009 show that the Sangamon Avenue and Dirksen Parkway junction has been the city’s most dangerous intersection.
 Other crossroads in the community with similar notoriety include:

 - Washington at Veterans